1945

 The Frye Legacy-

-a Lifetime of Accomplishment
+a Lifetime of Accomplishment!

 By Randall Reynolds

-The Sedona Legend Web Site is a historical narrative enhanced with photos presented for
+The Sedona Legend Web Site is a copyrighted historical photo enhanced narrative presented for

 educational and entertainment purposes.
 Some materials may be displayed in regard to the

 United States Fair Use Act.
-This web portal is totally non-profit and generates no income, nor
+This web portal is totally non-profit and generates no income nor

 does it seek or has it ever accepted a single donation.
 It is an independent venture.

-and the many friends of Jack and Helen Frye.
+Sedona Legend is encouraged by the many friends of Jack and Helen Frye.
+A gracious thank

-TWA Lockheed Lodestar NC 33604
+TWA Lockheed Lodestar 18 NC 33604

-the plane represented Frye and Transcontinental & Western Air, Inc. with a futuristic flair.
+plane represented Frye and Transcontinental & Western Air, Inc. with a futuristic flair.

 Congratulations to Lockheed for creating one of the most beautiful planes ever!
 This was the

-only L18 ever owned by TWA, and it was always designated as Frye's personal executive plane.
+only L18 ever owned by TWA and it was always designated as Frye's personal executive plane!

 1942 Lockheed Lodestar 18 C56D

-C/N 2170, NC33604, TWA Fleet #241,
+C/N 2170, NC33604, TWA Fleet #241

-Crew (3), Passengers (14).
+Crew (3) Passengers (14)

-The photo above is a one in a million blast from the past!
+The photo above is a 'one in a million' blast from the past!
 Thanks to the miracle of Canon this

 likely it was taken by a TWA ground crew member.
 Miraculously, it has surfaced some